Huntington's disease: Genetics

-Generally, people have fewer than 36 repeated glutamines in the polyQ region, which results in the production of the cytoplasmic protein huntingtin.
-However, a sequence of 36 or more glutamines results in the production of a protein with different characteristics.
-This altered form, called mutant huntingtin (mHtt), increases the decay rate of certain types of neurons.
+Typically, people have fewer than 36 repeats in the polyQ region, which results in the normal production and cytoplasmic localization of the huntingtin.
+However, 36 or more repeats result in the production of a mutant huntingtin (mHTT), which causes degeneration of medium spiny neurons.
 Regions of the brain have differing amounts and reliance on these types of neurons and are affected accordingly.
 Generally, the number of CAG repeats is related to how much this process is affected, and accounts for about 60% of the variation of the age of the onset of symptoms.
 The remaining variation is attributed to the environment and other genes that modify the mechanism of HD.
 About 36 to 39 repeats result in a reduced-penetrance form of the disease, with a much later onset and slower progression of symptoms.
 In some cases, the onset may be so late that symptoms are never noticed.
 With very large repeat counts (more than 60), HD onset can occur below the age of 20, known as juvenile HD.
 Juvenile HD is typically of the Westphal variant that is characterized by slowness of movement, rigidity, and tremors.
 This accounts for about 7% of HD carriers.